SchlossLab/Hannigan_ConjunctisViribus_ploscompbio_2018/doc/manuscript.md

 Together these findings present an initial look into the network structures of the human virome relationships with their host bacteria.
 We not only present the human virome as a network of its relationships with host bacteria, but also show that the structure of these relationships is dependent on the environmental conditions associated with the community, including diet, disease (obesity), and skin site.

 This work is a first step on a long road toward understanding the virome through its relationships.
 Thus there are certainly caveats and many future directions associated with this work that are beyond the scope of this initial manuscript.
-While our model for classifying bacteria and phage relationships outperforms existing models, we recognize that, like most models, a lot of effort can be made to improve this model even further.
+While our model for classifying bacteria and phage relationships outperforms existing models, we recognize that, like most classification models, a lot of effort can be made to improve the model even further.
 This will include the use of new and creative metrics, as well as improved training and validation datasets.
 This is an area that we are excited to continue developing in future work.

 These findings and methodologies are particularly exciting because they represent a new way of understanding the human microbiome.
 We hope this work will represent an initial step toward understanding the human microbiota as complex interacting communities instead of the reductionist approach often utilized today.
 Not only have we provided new insights into the biology of the human virome, but we do so while presenting sophisticated approaches toward studying the virome in parallel with the bacterial host community.